gidgethub/gidgethub/docs/sansio.rst

                                         secret=SECRET)

-This is not required, though, as the :class:`Event` class can be constructed in a traditional way.
-The :func:`validate_event` function is also provided to allow for manual validation that a event came from a supported project.
+This is not required, though, as the :class:`Event` class can be constructed in a more traditional way.
+The :func:`validate_event` function is also provided to allow for manual validation that a event came from a supported project without requiring the use of the :class:`Event` class.

-.. autofunction:: validate_event
+.. function:: validate_event(payload: bytes, *, signature: str, secret: str) -> None

+   Validate the signature of a webhook event.

+   :exc:`~gidgethub.ValidationFailure` is raised if the signature is malformed or if the provided signature does not match the calculated signature using ``payload`` and ``secret``.
+If the validation passes then no exception is raised (i.e. there's no need to check the return value of the function as an exception is raised if validation fails).

 .. autoclass:: Event